nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 - do 2 t/trying
 ```

-### Listing all tasks : `ls`

-Shows a list of all tasks in the planner.
-Automatically brings your calendar back to the current date.

-Format: `ls`

 ### Adding date to a task : `mk`

-Adds a date to an existing task in the list.
+Adds a date to an existing task in the planner
+so that you can have the option to set a deadline to the task or use it for a single day event task.

 Format: `mk INDEX [set/DATE]…​`

 * Edits the task at the specified `INDEX`.
-The index refers to the index number shown in the displayed list.
+The index refers to the index number shown in the displayed planner.
   The index **must be a positive integer** 1, 2, 3, …​
 * Date field must be provided.
 * Existing values will be updated to the input values.
 * When editing dateline, the existing dates of the task will be removed i.e adding of dateline is not cumulative.